wso2-attic/esb-connectors/mandrill/mandrill-connector/mandrill-connector-1.0.0/README.txt

 	v)		fromEmail			-	A valid email address as the sender email. vi)		toEmail				-	A valid email address as the recipient email. vii)	dateFrom			-	A valid date in the format of YYYY-MM-DD (e.g:-2015-02-13).
 Note that this date should be prior to the date when the mail was sent to obtain the 'emailIdMandatory' in (ix). viii)	dateTo				-   A valid date in the format of YYYY-MM-DD (e.g:-2015-02-13).
-Note that this date should be a future date than the date used for 'dateFrom'. ix)	    emailIdMandatory	-	Use a valid email Id.
+Note that this date should be future to the date when the mail was sent to obtain the 'emailIdMandatory' in (ix). ix)	    emailIdMandatory	-	Use a valid email Id.
 To obtain this, make an api call to send a message having at least one tag value in the request.

  5. Navigate to "{Mandrill_Connector_Home}/mandrill-connector/mandrill-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.